cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 While both methods approximate the same solution to the underlying models, they may differ in terms of computational performance.
 Generally, FV can be more performant for small problem sizes and solutions with steep gradients, while DG excels for large problem sizes and smooth solutions.

-In the following, we give a brief introduction to the numerical theory that is most relevant for the computational performance of the methods.
+In the following, we give a brief introduction to the numerical theory w.r.t. the computational performance of the methods.
 Based on that theory and our experience, we give advice on which method to use in which scenario, how to identify the more performant method, and how to specify the discretization parameters.
-For a comprehensive description on the FV and DG methods as they are implemented in CADET, we refer to our publications on `CADET-FV <https://doi.org/10.1016/j.compchemeng.2010.03.008>`_  and `CADET-DG <https://doi.org/10.1016/j.compchemeng.2023.108340>`_.
+For a comprehensive description of the FV and DG variants that are implemented in CADET, we refer to our publications on `CADET-FV <https://doi.org/10.1016/j.compchemeng.2010.03.008>`_  and `CADET-DG <https://doi.org/10.1016/j.compchemeng.2023.108340>`_.

 Discrete system size
 --------------------

-Numerical methods discretize the continuous (here: spatial) domain of the equations into a finite set of discrete points.
+The FV and DG method discretize the continuous (here: spatial) domain of the partial differential algebraic equations (PDAE) into a finite set of discrete points.
-Then, a system of equations is formulated for those points, and both system size and number of unknowns / degrees of freedom (DoF) are given by the number of discrete points.
+Then, a system of (semi-discrete) equations is formulated on those points, resulting in a system of ordinary differential algebraic equations (ODAE).
+The system size and number of unknowns, which we also call degrees of freedom (DoF), is given by the number of (spatial) discrete points (times the number of components for multi-component systems).
+In the following, we will only refer to the spatial DoF.

-This system can be linear or non-linear, depending on the method (this will become important again in the section on smooth solutions).
+The ODAE system can be linear or non-linear, depending on the method, which will become important again in the section on smooth solutions.
-The wall clock time to compute the solution depends on the system size and, thus, on the number of discrete points.
-Conversely, the numerical solution is more accurate with more discrete points.
+The numerical solution becomes more accurate with more discrete points but the wall clock time to solve the equations increases.
-Thus, we trade computation time for approximation accuracy by specifying the parameters that determine the number of discrete points.
+That is, we trade compute time for approximation accuracy.

-For the FV scheme, the number of axial discrete points in the column is given by the number of volume cells ``NCOL``.
+For the FV scheme, the number of axial discrete points in the column is specified by the number of volume cells ``NCOL``.
-For the DG scheme, the number of axial discrete points in the column is given by the number of polynomial interpolation nodes (= ``POLYDEG`` + 1) times the number of DG elements ``NELEM``.
+For the DG scheme, the number of axial discrete points in the column is specified by the number of polynomial interpolation nodes (= ``POLYDEG`` + 1) times the number of DG elements ``NELEM``.
-The LRMP and GRM additionally consider particle equations that are also discretized.
-In the spatially discretized equations, a single particle is incorporated at each axial discrete point, which increases the total number of DOF per axial point, especially for the GRM where particles are fully resolved.
-The parameters for the GRM particle discretization are given for FV in ``NPAR`` and for DG in ``PAR_POLYDEG`` and ``PAR_NELEM``.
+The GRM additionally considers particle equations that are also spatially discretized and the particle discrete points are correspondingly given by ``NPAR`` for FV and for DG via ``PAR_POLYDEG`` and ``PAR_NELEM``.

 Order of convergence
 --------------------

 The computational performance of a numerical method depends on its theoretical order of convergence.
-The order of convergence refers to the rate at which the method's approximation approaches the exact solution under refinement of the spatial grid.
+The order of convergence refers to the rate at which the numerical approximation approaches the exact solution under refinement of the spatial grid.

-A higher-order method can be faster than a low-order method:
-Imagine a high- and a low-order method's approximation to exhibit similarly bad approximation accuracy due to a coarse spatial resolution.
-Refining the grid for both methods by the same number of discrete points improves the approximation accuracy of the higher-order method more than the other one.
-Thus, the low-order method requires more DOFs and ultimately more compute time to compute a solution of the same accuracy.
+Consequently, higher order methods often require less spatial discrete points to compute an approximation of the desired accuracy and can thus be computationally more efficient.

+The theoretical order of convergence for the CADET-FV scheme is globally limited by 2.
+It is locally (except column boundaries) limited by 3 and can be varied by specifying the input in :ref:`flux_reconstruction_methods`.
+For the CADET-DG scheme, the theoretical order of convergence is :math:`N_d + 1` with :math:`N_d` denoting the polynomial degree, and can thus be user-defined by specifying the field ``POLYDEG`` (and ``PAR_POLYDEG`` for the particles in the GRM).

 The theoretical order of convergence is an asymptotic property, however.
 Having the exact solution, we can compute an experimental order of convergence (EOC) via the formula